 It goes without saying that printers are virtually indispensable in the corporate world.
-All-in-one printers, though not nearly as essential as their run-of-the-mill counterparts, are still an exceptionally useful device, able to perform a variety of tasks usually reserved for other machines.
+All-in-one printers, though not nearly as essential as their run-of-the-mill counterparts, are still exceptionally useful devices, able to perform a variety of tasks usually reserved for other machines.

-All-in-one printers, though not nearly as essential as their run-of-the-mill counterparts, are still an exceptionally useful device, able to perform a variety of tasks usually reserved for other machines.
+All-in-one printers, though not nearly as essential as their run-of-the-mill counterparts, are still exceptionally useful devices, able to perform a variety of tasks usually reserved for other machines.

 That isn’t to say, of course, that all-in-one printers don’t have a place in larger businesses.
 If you have to send an urgent fax and your main fax machine is tied up with a major product, an all-in-one printer can be a lifesaver.

 No matter whether you work from home, run a startup business in some warehouse or are the CEO of a major corporation, you can benefit in some way from having an all-in-one printer in your home/office.

 Things to Consider